untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 This is the **convergence point** of the two parallel tracks.
 The post-processed scene color and the Gaussian splat render both arrive here and are composited into a single texture.
 This pass also applies the blurred depth-only SSAO texture to the lit scene color when SSAO is enabled.
 Neither track can be finalized without the other.

+The Gaussian pass blends its splats in the capture's own display-referred (sRGB) space, as the trainer did; this pass decodes the layer to linear once (un-premultiplied for the decode) before laying it over the scene.

 ### Look Pass (Color Grading / G-Buffer Debug)

 ```swift